Building links to content is an effective way to help articles rank.

 Multiple Search Engine Optimization studies have shown a clear relationship between the number of links a page has and where it ranks for a keyword on Google.

-But the ranking benefits of link building don’t occur instantly.
+But the SEO benefits from backlinks don’t happen instantly.

 It takes time for Google to crawl pages, find links pointing to your site, and then pass on the authority to your pages.

 While not seeing instant results can be frustrating, waiting is an essential part of the game.

 Remember that while it can take months to see an impact from link building, it typically takes a lot longer to rank without it.

 It Takes 11 Months to Hit Peak Traffic from Link Building